Top Travel Tips For Deaf People in 2023

 Things like, not responding when someone calls for my attention, is mistaken by others as being rude – when in fact – I simply just don’t hear.

-This post provides a useful guide on tips and advice for d/Deaf people travelling abroad, or are thinking about travelling, to ensure their trips run as smoothly as possible.
+This post provides a useful guide on tips and advice for d/Deaf people traveling abroad, or are thinking about traveling, to ensure their trips run as smoothly as possible.

 Table of Contents

 *Disclosure: Some of the links on this site are affiliate links.
-This means if the product is right for you and you purchase it, I get a small commission – at no extra cost to you!
-Your support keeps me caffeinated so I can pump out more content.*
+This means if the product is right for you and you purchase it, I get a small commission – at no extra cost to you.

 1. Use The Mighty Pen & Paper.
 (Or A Note App)